dart-lang/leak_tracker/README.md

 The leak tracker will catch leaks only for instrumented objects (See [concepts](#leak-tracking-concepts) for details).

-However, the good news are:
+However, the good news is:

 1. Most of disposable Flutter Framework classes are already instrumented.
 So, Widget related leaks in your Flutter application will be cought without additional effort.